seguralab/lovamap/README.md

 ## Installation guide

-We've created the script "setup_lovamap.m" to set everything up automatically.
-The script attempts to do the following:
+We include the script "setup_lovamap.m" to automatically download all external dependencies required to run LOVAMAP, i.e.,
-- Ensures the appropriate MATLAB toolboxes are installed
+- Ensure the appropriate MATLAB toolboxes are installed
-- Installs third-party dependencies
+- Install third-party dependencies
-- Compiles MEX files required to run LOVAMAP
+- Compile MEX files required to run LOVAMAP
-- Adds all dependency directories to the path
+- Add all dependency directories to the path

-If issues occur while running this script, you can setup LOVAMAP manually following the instructions below.
+If issues occur while running this script, you may setup LOVAMAP manually following the instructions below.

 ### MATLAB add-ons